devkrish23/realtimeWav2lip/README.md

 # Now you can process the audio data as needed, such as generating mel-spectrogram chunks for lip-syncing inference
 ```

+# Optimizaton

+We are using OpenVINO to optimize the inference process of the Wav2Lip model for lip-syncing videos.
+OpenVINO, or Open Visual Inference and Neural network Optimization, provides a set of tools and libraries to accelerate deep learning inference across a variety of Intel hardware, including CPUs, GPUs, and VPUs.
+By leveraging OpenVINO, we can optimize the model for inference on Intel processors, improving performance and reducing latency.
+This is particularly useful for real-time applications like lip-syncing, where low latency is crucial for a seamless user experience.

 # Real-time Lip-Syncing App with Flask

 To run this Flask app, first ensure you have Python installed along with the necessary dependencies such as Flask and PyAudio.
 Then follow these steps: